visit-dav/visit/src/doc/getting_started/Installing_VisIt.rst

 .. note::

-   Running from the ``Terminal`` may work around issues accessing some folders on local storage or code signing and notarization.
+   Running from the ``Terminal`` may workaround issues accessing some folders on local storage or code signing and notarization.

 The ``visit-install`` script can also be used to install tarball packaged macOS binaries.
 For this case follow the Linux installation instructions.